hearsaycorp/normalize/README.rst

   (*kwargs*) constructor arguments

-* conversion to and from JSON for all classes, regardless of whether they derive ``normalize.record.json.JsonRecord``, using the visitor pattern.
+* conversion to and from JSON for all classes, regardless of whether they derive ``normalize.record.json.JsonRecord``.
 Support for custom functions for JSON marshal in and out.

 * conversion to primitive python types via the pickle API (``__getnewargs__``)